 Responsible Business Alliance (RBA)

-April 2019, Seiko Epson Corporation has joined Responsible Business Alliance (RBA), a global coalition dedicated to CSR in global supply chains, and strengthen CSR supply chain initiatives.
+In April 2019, Epson has joined Responsible Business Alliance (RBA), a global coalition dedicated to CSR in global supply chains, and strengthen CSR supply chain initiatives.

 RBA is a nonprofit comprised of companies committed to supporting the rights and wellbeing of workers and communities worldwide affected by the global supply chain.
 As a Regular Member, Epson commits to fully supporting the vision and goals of the RBA.

-See the link below for details about the RBA, please visit:
+See the link below for details about the RBA.

 Responsible Minerals Initiative (RMI)